RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 ```
 !list - Lists all users on a server with their UID

 !kick/!ban - Kicks or bans a user.
-Note that server bans will be removed when the server restarts.
+Note that server bans are currently removed when the server restarts.

 Usage: !kick UID reason or !ban UID reason